 Spend-based data affects the calculated size of the carbon footprint

 In addition to the differences outlined above, spend-based data also requires consideration of currency conversions.
-Not all emissions data are based on euros, necessitating currency conversions using average exchange rates, which increases uncertainty in the use of currency-based emission factors.
-Furthermore, there may be other price uncertainties: for instance, whether the price is directed at the end consumer (i.e., whether it includes the seller's margin, for example) or whether the price information includes value-added tax (VAT).
+Not all emissions data is based on euros, necessitating currency conversions using average exchange rates, which increases uncertainty in the use of currency-based emission factors.
+Furthermore, there may be other price uncertainties: for instance, whether the price is directed at the end consumer (i.e., whether it includes the seller’s margin, for example) or whether the price information includes value-added tax (VAT).

 Reliable emission calculations help achieve real emission reductions